Guevara-chan/Nimnaut/README.md

 **Nimnaut** is a project to make `Nautilus` useable in [Nim](https://nim-lang.org/) and provide basic set of usage examples.
 Just `import nautilus` to hook it up - maximum transparency, Nim style.

+## •Featuræ•
+* No manual or documentation.
+* No userbase or usage cases.
+* No engine sources.
+* No future.
+* No life.